Arousal and desire

 Simple things like tiredness, fatigue, relaxation and stress will all have an impact on the intensity of your orgasm.
 Obviously, how aroused or sexually excited you are feeling will also have an impact on the intensity of your orgasm and ejaculation.

 Many men (and women) find that their facial muscles contract uncontrollably or they make loud involuntary noises as they reach orgasm.
 If you happen to be having difficulty reaching orgasm and ejaculating during sex, you may be experiencing retarded ejaculation and need treatment.
 Of course, this is much less common than premature ejaculation.
-And, funnily enough, I have a program to recommend if this happens to be what's bothering you.
-Click here.

 What is semen?
 A few facts about ejaculation